zhangyang2017/2017_XN_16S/README.md

 | |- raw/           # raw data, will not be altered
 | |- dada2/         # dada2 processed data
 |
-|- code/            # any programmatic code
-|
 |- results          # all output from workflows and analyses
-| |- tables/        # text version of tables to be rendered with kable in R
 | |- figures/       # graphs, likely designated for manuscript figures
-| +- pictures/      # diagrams, images, and other non-graph graphics
 ```